CMH Lab Section

 Tyrosemia, PKU, MSUD urea cycle defects, Fanconi Syndrome, Lowe Syndrome, Cystinuria, Hartnup disease, non-ketotic hyperglycemia, and many others.

-Blood: 2 mL in mint green or red top with gel
+Blood: 2 mL in light green (preferred) or red top with or without gel

 Urine: 3 mL random urine